janklab/SLF4M/doc/UserGuide.md

 ## Configuration

 All the actual logging goes through the Log4j back end; you can configure it as with any Log4j installation.
 See the [Log4j 1.2 documentation](http://logging.apache.org/log4j/1.2/) for details.
-(Note: you have to use the old 1.2 series doco, because that's what Matlab currently ships with.)
+(Note: you have to use the old 1.2 series doco, because that's the version of Log4j that Matlab currently ships with.)

 The `logger.Log4jConfigurator` class provides a convenient Matlab-friendly interface for configuring Log4j to do basic stuff.
 It's enough for simple cases.
 But all the configuration state is passed on the the Log4j back end; none of it is stored in the Matlab layer.